vmware-archive/phd3-hawq-aws/README.md

 *  6 Nodes plus a Gateway/Management Node
 * 10 Nodes plus a Gateway/Management Node

-The CloudFormation cluster design in this revision of Heffalump is a simplistic design that was created to simplify the development process.
+The CloudFormation cluster design in this revision is a simplistic design that was created to simplify the development process.
 A new, more robust design is under development and will be added to the project soon.

 Upcoming features: